Gricel-lee/EvoChecker-Installation/Installation Errors Q&A/README.md

 # INSTALLING EVOCHECKER DIRECTLY TO YOUR PC
-Currently, Evochecker is available for macOS and Windows.
+Currently, Evochecker is available for macOS and Linux.
 It can be download at: https://github.com/gerasimou/EvoChecker

 The next section has some of the problems found in the installation of the software, as well as their solution.